Greece at the World Athletics Indoor Championships: 2014

 Greece competed with 5 athletes at the 2014 IAAF World Indoor Championships in Sopot, Poland between March 7 and March 9, 2014.

 2016

 Greece competed with 6 athletes at the 2016 IAAF World Indoor Championships in Portland, United States between March 17 and March 20, 2016.
 Paraskevi Papachristou won her first medal in a major competition, while Katerina Stefanidi was third (behind Suhr and Morris), before starting her series of gold medals (European Outdoor Championships, Olympic Games, European Indoor and World Outdoor Championships).

 2018

 Greece competed at the 2018 IAAF World Indoor Championships in Birmingham, United Kingdom, from 1–4 March 2018.
 A team of 9 athletes, 4 men and 5 women, represented the country in a total of 8 events.

 2022

-Greece competes at the 2022 World Athletics Indoor Championships in Belgrade, Serbia, from 18–20 March 2022.
-A team of 6 athletes, 3 men and 3 women, represents the country in a total of 6 events.
+Greece competed at the 2022 World Athletics Indoor Championships in Belgrade, Serbia, from 18–20 March 2022.
+A team of 6 athletes, 3 men and 3 women, represented the country in a total of 6 events.

+2024

+Greece competed at the 2024 World Athletics Indoor Championships in Glasgow, United Kingdom, from 1–3 March 2024.
+A team of 9 athletes, 5 men and 4 women, represented the country in a total of 9 events.

+2025

+Greece competed at the 2025 World Athletics Indoor Championships in Nanjing, China, 21–23 March 2025.
+A team of 5 athletes, 2 men and 3 women, represented the country in a total of 4 events.